Lecrapouille/SimTaDyn/doc/Architecture.md

 # Architecture

-This documents is a general architectural description of the main parts of the SimTaDyn code source.
-While this document is updating at the same time the code source evolves, algorithms in code source can be a little different from this document (updates, method names, etc).
-For more architecture details, please, refer to following
+This documents is a general architectural description of principal parts of the SimTaDyn code source.
+This document is supposed to be updated at the same time the code source evolves but algorithms in code source can be a little different from this document (updates, method names, etc).
+For more architecture details, please, refer to following documents:
-documents:

 * README.md located on each sub-directories.
 These files give more details on implemented algorithms.
-* commentaries in the header files where you can generate the html files with Doxygen (command to type: `make doc`).
+* Commentaries in the header files where you can generate the html files with Doxygen (command to type: `make doc`).

 Note concerning class diagram symbols for the following figures on this document:
 * C for C++ Class.
 * I for C++ Interface class (containing only pure virtual methods).
 * A for C++ Abstract class (containing a mixture of pure virtual methods and concrete methods).
+* I personally make not difference between an Interface class and Abstract class.
+In this document they are synonyms.
 * white array: inheritance.
 * filled array: composition of class.
 * dot array: interaction between classes.